fernandohbrasil/RXJava-marvel-squad/README.md

 ## Description

-Application that explores a little of the [Marvel API](https://developer.marvel.com/).
-With two screens:
+Application that explores a little of the [Marvel API](https://developer.marvel.com/) with two screens:

-* One with the details of the character.
+* Details of the character.
-* And another with two lists, one from the API and the other from characters that are saved in my squad
+* Lists of characters from the API and my current squad.

 ## Libs and Techniques